Peggy March: Career

-Although she is remembered in the United States by some as a one-hit wonder, her singles, "I Wish I Were a Princess" and "Hello Heartache, Goodbye Love". made the top 30 in the US, with the latter also reaching number 29 on the UK Singles Chart.
+Although she is remembered in the United States by some as a one-hit wonder, her singles, "I Wish I Were a Princess" and "Hello Heartache, Goodbye Love", made the top 30 in the US, with the latter also reaching number 29 on the UK Singles Chart.
 As with many American artists, March's career in her native country was derailed in part by the British Invasion, which at the time was pushing many American acts out of popularity, and she had no hits at home once the Invasion began in 1964.
 Recording for RCA Victor, March made 18 singles from 1964 to 1971.
 She also cut several albums, none of which sold well in the United States.

 She began having a strong presence in the European and Asian music markets and moved to Germany in 1969.
-She won the Deutscher Schlager Contest in 1965 and her song "Mit 17 hat man noch Träume" ("At 17 you still have dreams") placed number 2 in the German Singles Chart.
-This was followed by German songs like "In der Carnaby Street", "Einmal verliebt – immer verliebt", "Romeo und Julia" ("On Carnaby Street", "Once in Love – Always in Love", "Romeo and Juliet" ... numjber one in German Chart), "Der Schuster macht schöne Schuhe" ("'The Cobbler Makes Beautiful Shoes"), "Telegramm aus Tennessee", "Die Maschen der Männer", "Wie ein Tiger" and "Das sind die Träume, die man so träumt".
+She won the Deutscher Schlager Contest in 1965, and her song "Mit 17 hat man noch Träume" ("At 17 you still have dreams") placed number 2 in the German Singles Chart.
+This was followed by German songs like "In der Carnaby Street", "Einmal verliebt – immer verliebt", "Romeo und Julia" ("On Carnaby Street", "Once in Love – Always in Love", "Romeo and Juliet" ... number one in German Chart), "Der Schuster macht schöne Schuhe" ("'The Cobbler Makes Beautiful Shoes"), "Telegramm aus Tennessee", "Die Maschen der Männer", "Wie ein Tiger" and "Das sind die Träume, die man so träumt".

 Her commercial success in Germany continued through much of the 1970s; she tried her luck in representing Germany in the Eurovision Song Contest in 1969, only to be placed second in the national final with the song "Hey!
 Das ist Musik für mich".
 March made another Eurovision attempt in 1975, when she performed the Ralph Siegel composition "Alles geht vorüber" in the German national contest.
 Again, she was placed second.

 In 1979, she experimented with disco on the album Electrifying, but it failed to achieve commercial success.
 By 1981 EMI did not renew her contract, and she moved back to the United States.
 In 1984, however, Jermaine Jackson and Pia Zadora achieved a major European hit single with the track "When the Rain Begins to Fall", co-written by March.
-Although not a hit in the UK or in the US, it went to number one in Germany, France, the Netherlands and Switzerland.
+Although not a hit in the UK or in the US, it went to number one in Germany, France, the Netherlands, and Switzerland.
 In 1998, the song entered the German Top 10 again when covered by rapper Pappa Bear.
 The cult film Hairspray featured "I Wish I Were a Princess" in 1988, and a retro fad in Germany brought her some continuing success starting in the mid-1990s with the album Die Freiheit Frau zu sein (1995).
 Her song "I Will Follow Him" was featured in the 1992 movie Sister Act.